RPIQuantumComputing/RLForQuantumCircuits/README.md

 # Introduction

 RLForQuantumCircuits seeks to build on current efforts in algorithm improvement and development using a reinforcement learning approach.
 The algorithms we are working with are Matrix Multiplication, Fast Fourier Transform, Quantum Fourier Transform, and the Classical Simulation of Quantum Circuits.
-The Reinforcement learning models will look for ways to reduce the amount of operations that are needed to perform these algorithms on different sizes and dimensions.
+The Reinforcement learning models will look for ways to reduce the number of operations that are needed to perform these algorithms on different sizes and dimensions.

+The purpose of this repository is to provide resources for others interested in the topic to learn the fundamentals that construct it and access materials to make their own contributions.